 - take medications as prescribed by your doctor

-The tips below can help you manage type 2 diabetes:
+These tips can help you manage type 2 diabetes:

-- monitor your blood pressure, blood glucose, and cholesterol levels
+- regularly monitor your blood pressure, blood glucose, and cholesterol levels

 - participate in daily physical activity